Bin-Cao/Bgolearn/README.md

 Bgolearn V1.3 Nov, 2022. *add classification task*

+## References / 参考文献

+..
+[1] V. Picheny, T. Wagner, and D. Ginsbourger.
+“A Benchmark of Kriging-Based Infill Criteria for Noisy Optimization”.
+In: Structural and Multidisciplinary Optimization 48.3 (Sept.
+2013), pp. 607–626. issn: 1615-1488.

 ## About / 更多
 Maintained by Bin Cao.
 Please feel free to open issues in the Github or contact Bin Cao (bcao@shu.edu.cn) in case of any problems/comments/suggestions in using the code.